 The more event-specific your matchmaking categories and intents, the more efficient the networking experience will be for your audience.

-Before you start creating the matchmaking list, let's go through what Matchmaking is about.
+Before creating the matchmaking list, let's go through what Matchmaking is.
 The Brella Matchmaking is built based on:

 - Interests are more detailed or specialized topics that are related to the category.
 Interests under the Marketing category could include Social Media Advertising, Content Marketing, Event/Experiential Marketing, Digital Marketing, etc.

 - Intents define the goals your attendees want to achieve with each interest they select.
-There are four intents that you can choose from: Networking, Trading, Recruiting, and Investing.
+You can choose from five intents: Networking, Trading, Recruiting, Mentoring and Investing.

-The matchmaking categories are enlisted in the registration process.
+The matchmaking categories are enlisted in the event onboarding process.

 Categories & Interests

-These subjects will vary depending on the type of attendees, sector, sponsors, session topics, etc. The categories and interests should be created simultaneously as they go hand in hand.
+These subjects will vary depending on the type of attendees, sector, sponsors, session topics, and event goals.
+Categories and interests go hand-in-hand.

 👉For example, the category is "Marketing," and the Interests are subcategories that go under the category and are relevant for your participants, in this case, Content Marketing, Digital Marketing, and Marketing automation.